-Since 2002 I have been specialising in working with adults with eating disorders, body-image disorders, and post-traumatic stress disorder.
+Since 2002 I have been specialising in working with adults with eating disorders, body-image disorders, and post-traumatic stress.

 I have also worked with, and welcome enquiries from, adults who are troubled by all manner of other psychological problems, such as: depression and mood disorders; anxiety; panic disorder; phobias; obsessive compulsive disorder; addictions; relationship difficulties; bereavement; personality disorders; life transition problems; employment-related issues; gender and sexuality issues; autistic spectrum disorders; and attention-deficit/hyperactivity disorder.
 This list is not exhaustive, and I welcome whatever psychological problem a client chooses to bring to therapy.

 In my work I integrate a number of different therapies in which I have been trained, to suit each individual client I see.
 The emphasis of the therapy depends upon my client’s preferences, his/her particular problem and/or the stage of therapy; I also take into consideration research evidence (e.g. NICE Guidelines).

 I have been trained in the following approaches: existential psychotherapy; cognitive behavioural therapy; humanistic and person-centred therapy; motivational enhancement therapy; experiential therapies (e.g. Gestalt); hypnotherapy; psychodynamic psychotherapy; mentalisation-based therapy; emotion-focused therapy; compassion-based therapy; internal family systems therapy; lifespan integration; the Maudsley model of anorexia nervosa treatment for adults (MANTRA); and the Maudsley’s emotional and social mind model for bulimia and binge-eating (ESM).